huyvtran/myethion.comV1.0/README.md

-# The First myethion.com V1.0
+# The New myethion.com V1.0

 ## Architecture/Philosophies
 > HTML, Bootstrap, CSS, and JS <br>